253 – 268 AD

 With the capture of his father, the Roman Empire fell into a serious political crisis.
 Gallienus himself responded quite valiantly considering the embattled state of the Empire at the time.
 One of his surprising political actions was to reverse his father’s anti-Christian edicts, which actually ushered in a period of religious tolerance that lasted for the most part until the reign of Diocletian and Maximianus nearly 40 years later.

 Between 260 and 262 AD, at least 7 internal usurpers laid claim to the throne.
-With the economic conditions of Rome collapsing and hyper-inflation running uncontrolled, the Roman Empire suffered from both internal conflict as well as external invasions not to mention famine and plagues.
+With the economic conditions of Rome collapsing and hyperinflation running uncontrolled, the Roman Empire suffered from both internal conflicts as well as external invasions not to mention famine and plagues.

 Much of the Roman Eastern provinces were lost to the control of Odenathus of Palmyra.
-In 259 AD, a Gallic rebellion led by Postumus, the commander of the Rhine legions, resulted in the break away of the Western provinces of Gaul, Spain and Britain.
+In 260 AD, a Gallic rebellion led by Postumus, the commander of the Rhine legions, resulted in the breakaway of the Western provinces of Gaul, Spain, and Britain.
 In 260 AD, the Eastern army of Valerian I, what was left of it, rallied behind Macrianus and proclaimed him to be emperor.
 After halting the advance of the victorious Persian army, Macrianus and his son Quietus marched against Gallienus but were defeated in Illyrucum by the competent general Aureolus.
 In Upper Pannonia, Regallianus seized power declaring himself to be Augustus following the defeat of Ingenuus who had led the first rebellion of the Danube region.
-While Ingenius was also defeated by Aureolous, Regallianus’ uprising was short lived since he was murdered by his own troops.
-These usurpers and others, were recorded as part of the Thirty Tyrants in the Historiae Augusta.
+While Ingenius was also defeated by Aureolous, Regallianus‘ uprising was short-lived since he was murdered by his own troops.
+These usurpers and others were recorded as part of the Thirty Tyrants in the Historiae Augusta.

 Gallienus was forced to deal with the senators of Rome by restricting them from holding any military command.
 This was in part sparked by the fact that several senators had often supported some of the usurpers.
 Consequently, Gallienus was much disliked by the senate and was often blamed by them for the terrible economic condition of the state.
 This led many historians to paint a very biased view of Gallienus instead of the emperor who did his best to defend the empire.